bill-myers/rust/README.md

 * Linux (various distributions), x86 and x86-64
 * OSX 10.6 ("Snow Leopard") or greater, x86 and x86-64

-You may find that other platforms work, but these are our "tier 1" supported build environments that are most likely to work.
+You may find that other work, but these are our "tier 1" supported build environments that are most likely to work.

 > ***Note:*** Windows users should read the detailed